 Overwatch’s colourful, diverse cast, unique playstyles, and the lore (more novels, please!), made me invested in a genre I historically haven’t had much interest in, and that in turn made the gameplay more exciting.
 Character-based shooters have always engrossed me more, and Overwatch just nails it.

-It took me a long time to truly get into Apex Legends as I struggled to find a pace that I was comfortable with when playing, but then something miraculous happened — I was watching a streamer playing it, and I wondered why I never had as much fun with it as theyand others seemed to be having with it.
+It took me a long time to truly get into Apex Legends as I struggled to find a pace that I was comfortable with when playing, but then something miraculous happened — I was watching a streamer playing it (shout out to the incredibly entertaining Amelia Watson), and I wondered why I never had as much fun with it as they and others seemed to be having with it.
 Know what the answer I found was?
 They were playing solo, something I’d never done.
 Since playing it alone, I’ve been totally addicted to the game, and it’s helped me to enjoy playing more with others, too.

 Monster Hunter World

 I’d never been too big on Monster Hunter games prior to World, but World had me hooked.
 I mostly played alone as most of my friends don’t play it, but I still had a blast playing with people online, or just playing alone.
 Streamlined and more accessible, Capcom deserved every success they saw with World and Iceborne.
 That character customisation is so good.

 The MISSING: J.J.
 Macfield and the Island of Memories